Limit theorems for empirical processes of cluster functionals

-for some $\delta>0$, are satisfied.
+for some $\delta>0,$ are satisfied.
 Then the empirical process $(Z_n(g_{\phi_t}))_{0\le t\le T}$ converges weakly to a Gaussian process.

 To see this, first observe that the functions $\phi_t$ are monotonically decreasing in $t$.
-Hence, $\Phi_T$ is a VC class of functions, so that \textup{(D6)} holds (see Remark \ref{condrem2}).
-Since all sample paths are continuous, the measurability condition \textup{(D5)} trivially holds.
+Hence $\Phi_T$ is a VC class of functions, so that (D6) holds (see Remark \ref{condrem2}).
+Since all sample paths are continuous, the measurability condition (D5) trivially holds.

-To prove \textup{(D3)}, check that
+To prove (D3) check that

-By (\ref{clustersizebound}), the $\limsup$ of the right-hand side (as $n$ tends to $\infty$) is bounded by a multiple of $\delta^2$, which yields \textup{(D3)}.
-Further, (\ref{momcond3}) is just a reformulation of (\ref{clustersumbound}) to the present setting.
-Hence, all the conditions of Corollary \ref{gentailcorol2} have been verified, and thus the result follows.
+By \eqref{clustersizebound}, the $\limsup$ of the right-hand side (as $n$ tends to $\infty$) is bounded by a multiple of $\delta^2$, which yields (D3).
+Further, \eqref{momcond3} is just a reformulation of \eqref{clustersumbound} to the present setting.
+Hence all the conditions of Corollary \ref{gentailcorol2} have been verified, and thus the result follows.

-By Corollary \ref{covcondcorol}, the condition \textup{(C3)} in turn follows if, in addition, one assumes that all finite-dimensional marginal distributions of the time series $(X_i)_{i\in\mathbb{N}}$ belong to the domain of attraction of some extreme value distributions and that the normalizing constants $u_n$ and $a_n$ are chosen accordingly.
-Then \textup{(C3.1$''$)} holds [cf. Segers (\citeyear{S03}), Theorem 2], and \textup{(C3.2$''$)} also follows from (\ref{clustersumbound}) and Lem\-ma~\ref{simplerfidicond}\textup{(vi)}. \end{example} \begin{example}[(Bootstrapping the Hill estimator, ctd.)]
-Continuing Example~\ref{ex:hill}, we now sketch proofs of asymptotic normality of the Hill estimator and of consistency of the block bootstrap.
-Full process convergence may also be obtained and is useful if, for example, $u_n$ is replaced by the $k_n$th largest order statistic, for some suitable sequence $k_n$.
-We use asymptotic normality to show consistency of the block bootstrap---but the hope is that the bootstrap has better small-sample properties than the normal approximation with estimated variance.
+By Corollary \ref{covcondcorol}, the condition (C3) in turn follows if, in addition, one assumes that all finite-dimensional marginal distributions of the time series $(X_i)_{i\in\N}$ belong to the domain of attraction of some extreme value distributions and that the normalizing constants $u_n$ and $a_n$ are chosen accordingly.
+Then (C3.1'') holds (cf.\ Segers, 2003, Theorem 2), and (C3.2'') also follows, from \eqref{clustersumbound} and Lemma \ref{simplerfidicond} (vi). $\Box$ \end{example}

+\begin{example} \rm ({\em Bootstrapping the Hill estimator}, ctd) Continuing Example \ref{ex:hill} we now sketch proofs of asymptotic normality of the Hill estimator and of consistency of the block bootstrap.
+Full process convergence may also be obtained and is useful if e.g.\ $u_n$ is replaced by $k_n$-th largest order statistic, for some suitable sequence $k_n$.
+We use asymptotic normality to show consistency of the block bootstrap -- but the hope is that the bootstrap has better small-sample properties than the normal approximation with estimated variance.

-For this we assume that \textup{(B1)} and \textup{(B2)} and, with the notation of Example \ref{ex:hill}, that for $k,l \in\{1,2\}$
+For this we assume that (B1) and (B2) and, with the notation of Example \ref{ex:hill}, that for $k,l \in \{1,2\}$

-Then, in a similar way as in the proofs of Corollaries \ref{gentailcorol} and \ref{gentailcorol2}, it can be seen that $(\tilde Z_n(\phi_k))_{1\le k\le2}$ converges to a centered normal distribution with covariance matrix $(\sigma_{kl})_{1\le k,l\le2}$.
+Then, in a similar way as in the proofs of Corollaries \ref{gentailcorol} and \ref{gentailcorol2}, it can be seen that $(\tilde Z_n(\phi_k))_{1\le k\le 2}$ converges to a centered normal distribution with covariance matrix $(\sigma_{kl})_{1\le k,l\le 2}$.
 It follows that

 and thus that